Atndesign/CutYourName/readme.md

 ## Demo

-You can use it here: [Give me a prize](https://atndesign.github.io/CutYourName/) .
+You can use it here: [demo here](https://atndesign.github.io/CutYourName/) .

 ## Screenshots